clevaway/J.A.R.V.I.S/README.md

 - [x] Fine-tune llama2-7b for a costum model `Llama-2-7b-chat-jarvis"`(WIP)
 - [ ] Build a proper voice clone of jarvis(In progress): currently having difficulties finding clean voice samples of jarvis on the internet, so working with what i have, i guess won't be perfect.
 - [ ] Use Whisper for voice to text input(if anyone has anything better, please suggest as this is the best i found out there.)
-- [ ] Deploy the voice model as an API for everyone to be able to use it(We can deploy on my vps i don't know, if the specs will even let us though, we'll see)
+- [ ] Deploy the voice model as an API for everyone to be able to use it locally(We can deploy on my vps i don't know, if the specs will even let us though, we'll see)

 <!-- ## Converting model from hf to gguf file
 Command: